2017-fall-arch1/2017-fall-arch1-project-1-jeavila6/README.md

 1. Insert a name into the tree
 2. Delete a name from the tree
 3. Print the contents of the tree
-4. Read and insert names from a file
+4. Read and insert names from a file in working directory
-5. Write contents to a file
+5. Write contents to a file in working directory

 This demo contains the following files:
 * bst.h: header file of BST structure